Why some women turn to tantric massage

 They have learnt to touch, to relax, to soothe... but something inside them remains unresolved.

-A subtle sense that touch could go further, deeper - to a space where flesh and soul finally meet.
+A profound sensation that touch could go further, deeper — towards a space where flesh and soul finally meet.

 They are women with big hearts, often wounded, often strong.